This guide was updated in June 2024.

 Reach the Beach by subway (Transit Museum)

 All the fun is so easy to get to with the MTA.
-Four subway lines (the F, D, N, and Q trains) which run through Brooklyn, Queens, Manhattan, and the Bronx, all wind up at the Coney Island - Stillwell Avenue station, letting you off just steps from the boardwalk and the beach.
+Four subway lines (the D, F, N and Q trains) all wind up at the Coney Island - Stillwell Avenue station, letting you off just steps from the boardwalk and the beach.

 MTASubway